eric-lgonz/IDS-IPS-Deployment-and-Traffic-Analysis-with-Snort-and-Wireshark/README.md

 _insert image_

 Your wireshark page should have filled up with all kinds of packets.
 Press the red square in the top left to end the packet capture, and save the capture by pressing "File" and "Save As".
-Label the file <code>basic_tcp.pcapng</code> and save it.
+Label the file <code>basic_tcp.pcapng</code> and save it to the <code>Desktop/Snort</code> folder.

+_insert image_

+Now let's capture traffic from "http://gaia.cs.umass.edu/wiresharklabs/alice.txt".
+In Wireshark, begin a new packet capture by pressing the button shaped like a blue shark fin, and then visit "http://gaia.cs.umass.edu/wiresharklabs/alice.txt" in any browser.
+Once the page loads, end the capture and save it as <code>http_payload.pcapng</code>:

+_insert image_

+Now let's go back to the terminal and test out rules 2 and 3 with our new pcap files!

+We can specify to Snort that we want to read in files